 Standard Teaser Payouts

-Teasers are offered at different numbers for different sports and at different rates of return.
-The number of games and the points you will be able to buy and at what price is going to depend on where you place your bets and what sport you are betting on.
+Teasers are most commonly found in basketball and football, the two sports who use point spreads the most often.
+The number of points and payouts differ from sport-to-sport and book-to-book.
 I have went to great depths to compare the best teaser odds for NFL, college football, and basketball.
 Check those pages out if you are interested in which sports book to sign up for to get the best odds in each sport.

 There are some online sports books that I recommend specifically for teaser betting.
-5Dimes is by far my favorite for basketball but Bookmaker has some nice options as well.
+5Dimes used to be my favorite for basketball but they have left the industry.
+Bookmaker has some nice options as well.
 GT Bets, BetOnline, and Bovada are three options I would stress you take a look at if you want to do football teasers.

 Teaser Rules for Pushes